pestphp/website/source/docs/guides/phpunit.md

 # PHPUnit Guide

-Pest is built on top of PHPUnit, and because Pest is a **progressive testing framework**, you can have both PHPUnit classes and Pest test files in the same test suite.
+Pest is built on top of PHPUnit, and since Pest is a **progressive testing framework**, you can have both PHPUnit classes and Pest test files in the same test suite.

-In other words, if you have followed the [PHPUnit](https://phpunit.de/) getting started guide, you really just have to install Pest on top of it - as referenced with the [installation guide](/docs/installation).
+In other words, if you have followed the [PHPUnit](https://phpunit.de/) *Getting Started* guide, you really just have to install Pest on top of it - as referenced in the [installation guide](/docs/installation).

 Now, in this guide, we are going to transform a PHPUnit test into a Pest test.

 > **Disclaimer**: PHPUnit is great!
-Pest is just an different API of creating tests.
+Pest just provides a different API to create tests.

 Let's take this PHPUnit test from the [Laravel.io website](https://laravel.io):
 ```php